ReadAlongs/Studio/README.md

     pip install -e '.[dev]'        # if you installed from a local clone python run_tests.py dev

+recently, we also made the project compatible with Pytest, so this will run the tests too:

+    pytest

 And you can download our [open samples on GitHub](https://github.com/ReadAlongs/OpenSamples) to run your first alignments.